CSI-Carlos-Cobian/CSI-Java-2021/Modules/Module2/Module2.md

 <br>

 ### Make the console print out your full name and student number in separate lines below `Hello World!`.
-### Take a screenshot of the console output and save it in the Module2 directory as: `CSI-Name-Lastname-Module2.png`. eg.  `CSI-Carlos-Cobian-Module2.png`
+### Take a screenshot of the console output and save it in the Module2 directory as: `CSI-Name-Lastname-Module2.png`.